Professional Development for Postdoctoral Fellows

 Scientific Entrepreneurs Society

-The Scientific Entrepreneurs Society consists of PhD candidates and postdocs from across NYU and NYU School of Medicine who are interested in technology commercialization and how to launch a successful startup.
+The Scientific Entrepreneurs Society consists of PhD candidates and postdocs from across NYU and NYU Grossman School of Medicine who are interested in technology commercialization and how to launch a successful startup.
 The society meets once a month and features guest speakers, workshops, and opportunities for networking.
-Meetings take place at NYU School of Medicine, NYU Tandon School of Engineering, or elsewhere at NYU.
+Meetings take place at NYU Grossman School of Medicine, NYU Tandon School of Engineering, or elsewhere at NYU.